 These professionals stress that it’s important to call your mortgage consultant if you run into a situation that could impact your ability to get approved for a loan.
 Whether your car dies, you have to take on a bit more credit card debt, or you start a new job, it’s best to keep your mortgage consultant in the loop to minimize the impact of these potential financial changes(2).

 Put your best foot forward.
 Consider making simple changes — both short-term and long-term — to get your finances in check before applying for a home mortgage loan.

-If you’re ready to make the next step, contact Edina Realty or your agent to begin the home buying process.
+If you’re ready to make the next step, reach out to begin the home-buying process.

 (1) Prosperity Home Mortgage, LLC dba Edina Realty Mortgage is not a credit counselor.
 Information displayed is not credit advice and should not be relied upon or interpreted as such.

 (2) Prosperity Home Mortgage, LLC is not a financial or tax advisor and cannot and is not offering tax advice.
 Please consult a financial advisor or certified public accountant to determine what the tax implications of purchasing real estate may be.